Hephaestus-Arm/HephaestusArm2/electronics.md

 ```
-add triple smart servo to diagram and label , show power ground and signal
+In the below diagram you can have multiple smart servo wires lined up on the breadboard, all wired to the same ports
 ```

 <img src="photos/hep-arm-witing.png" width="600">